Florida Panthers: Logos, colors, and uniforms

 In 2009, the Panthers unveiled a navy alternate uniform, featuring a roundel crest depicting a panther head surrounded by the team name.
 Powder blue replaced red as trim color and the alternate "FLA" sunshine logo was placed on the shoulders.
 This uniform was used for three seasons.

 Before the 2011–12 season, the Panthers retired their primary navy uniforms and returned to wearing red uniforms at home.
 The piping on the chest was also eliminated.

 The Panthers overhauled their visual design prior to the 2016–17 season, replacing yellow with flat gold as trim color.
-Red uniforms featured the shield logo with the team name, while the white uniforms used the variation with the city name.
+Red uniforms featured the shield logo with the team name, while the white uniforms used the variation with the state name.
 An alternate logo featuring the flag of Florida below a crawling panther is added on the sleeves.
 Both sets feature thick contrasting stripes on the chest and sleeves.
 The basic design was retained once Adidas took over as supplier prior to the 2017–18 season.

 For the 2020–21 season, the Panthers released a "Reverse Retro" alternate uniform, essentially a recoloring of the team's original uniform.
 In this case, the Panthers wore their original 1990s "leaping panther" uniform, but with a navy base and flat gold replacing yellow as a trim color.
 A second "Reverse Retro" uniform was unveiled, again using the same 1990s-era template but with a powder blue base (a nod to the 2009–12 navy alternates) and the alternate palm tree, sun and stick logo in front.

+For the Panthers' appearance at the 2026 NHL Winter Classic, they wore red uniforms with cream letters, navy blue and gold stripes.
+A variation of the "leaping panther" crest is rendered in chain-stitched felt.

+Mascots

+The Panthers have two mascots: Stanley C. Panther and Viktor E. Ratt.

+Stanley C. Panther is a large anthropomorphic Florida panther and is the Panther's official mascot.
+He is named for the Stanley Cup.
+Further, Stanley C. Panther was introduced during the 1995–96 season.
+He was named by Darrel Ambrosini, a then-five-year-old fan of the team who creatively came up with the mascot's moniker.

+Viktor E. Ratt was introduced in October 2014 after much debate and honors the club's 1996 Stanley Cup Final run where rats were tossed on ice.
+He is an anthropomorphic rat.